 We report a study of the growth and of the orientation of thin open supported columnar liquid crystal films by thermal annealing.
 We show that there is a competition between planar and homeotropic orientations (columns respectively oriented parallel and perpendicular to the solid substrate) of the liquid crystal, which can be controlled by the kinetics of annealing.
 A model based on the different surface tensions of the system is proposed to account for the experimental observations.
 Such a control of the alignment opens the way towards discotics based optoelectronic devices.

 PACS: 61.30.Hn – Surface phenomena: alignment, anchoring, anchoring transitions, surface-induced layering, surface-induced ordering, wetting, prewetting transitions, and wetting transitions / 64.70.Md – Transitions in liquid crystals / 68.55.-a – Thin film structure and morphology

-© EDP Sciences 2006
+© EDP Sciences, 2006